Laptop Checkout and Use Policy

 - Microsoft Word, Excel, and PowerPoint are available on the laptops.

-- Several internet browsers (Netscape, Safari, and Mozilla) are available on the laptops.
+- Internet Explorer and Firefox are available on the laptops.

 - Most standard plug-ins (such as Quicktime, Real Player, Windows Media Player, iTunes, a TIFF viewer, Adobe Acrobat Reader) are available.